Chris Phutully

 Carols by Candlelight (December 24)

-On the evening of December 24, at 8 pm in Melbourne, the famous Christmas concert Carols by Candlelight (carols with candles) is held in Sidney Myer Music Bowl in the Royal Botanic Gardens.
-Starting in the evening, people light millions of candles and sing their favourite Christmas songs, carols, and listen to performances by popular Australian artists, famous television characters, and local choirs.
+On the evening of December 24, the famous Christmas concert Carols by Candlelight (carols with candles) is held in Sidney Myer Music Bowl in the Royal Botanic Gardens.
+Starting in the evening, people light millions of candles and sing their favorite Christmas songs, carols, and listen to performances by popular Australian artists, famous television characters, and local choirs.
+The 2020 edition is different due to public health considerations.
+There will be the show broadcast on Channel 9.
+For a carol sing-along, you can also turn on the 3AW and Vision Australia Radio.